The 14 Best Standard and Combat Flight Simulators [2020 Guide]

 The graphics aren’t as fluid as other offerings on the list, but this simulator does not require you to download a full game because it runs entirely from your browser!
 The simulator offers 20 different aircraft to fly, real-time atmospheric conditions, and 30,000 different runways to fly in and out of.

-As if that weren’t enough, even the free version supports massively multiplayer interaction, meaning you can get together with friends or come across other players playing GeoFS in real-time.
+As if that weren’t enough, even the free version supports massively multiplayer interaction, meaning you can get together with friends or come across other players playing GeoFS in real time.
 In fact, GeoFS has a live map that tracks all pilots.

 You can even fly to space!
-In addition to being able to fly across the Earth, you can also fly over the landscapes of both the Moon and Mars, whose maps are provided directly from NASA.
+In addition to being able to fly across the Earth, you can also fly over the landscapes of both the Moon and Mars, whose maps are provided directly by NASA.

 The paid version offers better imagery with a higher resolution, but the free version is all you need to get out there and start flying.